 We get a lot of cases from other lawyers who try and fail to settle personal injury cases.
-So I’ve seen everything from just sending in some of the medical records with no cover letter, to demand letters longer than Mr. Holland’s Opus (which, admittedly, I never read but it sure sounds long).
+So I’ve seen everything from just sending in some medical records with no cover letter, to demand letters longer than Mr. Holland’s Opus (which, admittedly, I never read but it sure sounds long).
 Being a personal injury lawyer is hard work.
 There is no way around it.
-But the absolutely worst kind of hard work is hard work that is actually counterproductive.
+But the absolute worst kind of hard work is hard work that is actually counterproductive.
 I think some demand letters fall into that category.

 - 10 Dos and Don’ts of Writing a Personal Injury Settlement Demand Letter (and tons of sample letters)